 Melisa decided to join the

-Hospice team about 14 years ago, but was hesitant to do so.
+Hospice team some 15 years ago, but was hesitant to do so.

 “My first instinct was to help, but I get way too attached to people